-The Rock Campus College Democrats support the candidates and philosophy of the Democratic Party.
+The Rock Cam pus College Democrats support the candidates and philosophy of the Democratic Party.
 All students are welcome to participate.
-The Club will work to increase participation of college students in Democratic affairs.
-Education and training is available in the areas of the agenda of the Democratic Party, election of local, state, and national Democratic candidates, and affect political change on the local, state, and national level.
+The Club works to increase participation of college students in Democratic affairs.
+Education and training in areas of the Democratic Party agenda; election of local, state, and national candidate; and affecting local, state, and national political change is available.
 For more information contact advisor Mark Fuller.

 Intervarsity Christian Fellowship

 Provides fellowship on campus and is open to all students.
 Intervarsity aims to equip students with leadership and personal growth opportunities.
 Weekly meetings are held for conversation, study and prayer.
 Intervarsity hosts a school wide spring Scavenger Hunt and pizza party as well as opportunities to attend leadership conferences.
 For more information contact advisor Lannette Calhoun.

 The purpose of the club is to represent the Latino community of UWW Rock and to share the Latino Culture with all students and staff.
 LatinX welcomes students and other University campus individuals interested in Latino culture.
 The club coordinates two events on campus: Dia De Los Muertos Ball (Day of the Dead Ball); and Cinco de Mayo celebration activities.
 The club also collaborates with other clubs to plan a Culture Week in the spring semester.
 For more information contact student life coordinator Janine Peterson or Molly Cook